WeblateOrg/weblate/docs/formats.rst

 .. _mono_gettext:

-Monolingual Gettext
+Monolingual gettext
 +++++++++++++++++++

-Some projects decide to use Gettext as monolingual formats - they code just IDs in their source code and the string needs to be translated to all languages, including English.
-Weblate does support this, though you have to choose explicitly this file format when importing components into Weblate.
+Some projects decide to use gettext as monolingual formats—they code just the IDs in their source code and the string then needs to be translated to all languages, including English.
+This is supported, though you have to choose this file format explicitly when importing components into Weblate.

-The monolingual gettext PO file typically looks like:
+The monolingual gettext PO file typically looks like this:

 .. code-block:: po